j9t/little-books/manuscript/html-css-frameworks.md

 2. A framework should be usable.
 3. A framework should be extensible.

-These shall serve as every framework’s core values (for which we can use the avenues outlined earlier).
+These shall serve as every framework’s core values.

-Customization plays a special role here, for it is the secret weapon—and last line of defense—of the external framework developer.
+Customization plays a special role, for it’s the secret weapon—and last line of defense—of the external framework developer.
 Offering framework customization options is the only way to get closer to tailoring for outside users, users whose projects we will never know.

-I decided against including a section about customization because it’s not a magic pill for external frameworks, and can, in terms of challenges, stack the deck against the framework developers.
+I decided against including a section about customization because it’s not a magic pill for external frameworks, and can, in terms of challenges, stack the deck against framework developers.
 This is because the more customization options there are, the more complex the framework gets.
 Yet that’s still only talking framework development.
-The framework and all its customized subversions, as we’ll see shortly, still need to be tested, maintained, and optimized.
+The framework and all its customized subversions, as we’ll see shortly, also need to be tested, maintained, and optimized.

 ### Prototype

 The single most important thing we need to build a successful framework is a prototype.
-Here we benefit from our recognition that we’re really only talking about plain-vanilla style sheets and scripts.
+Here we benefit from our insight that we’re really only talking about plain-vanilla style sheets and scripts.
 Large projects—projects like those for which we now talk frameworks—have always benefited from prototypes.

 What do we mean by prototype?
-In its simplest form, it is a static (internal) website or demo site.
+In its simplest form, it’s a static (internal) website or demo site.
 It should contain all document types and elements we need in production: The prototype is where we code all the structure (HTML), presentation (CSS), and behavior (JavaScript).
 And the prototype should include realistic (occasionally intermingled with extreme) sample contents: That’s how we test that everything works.

 A prototype is an irreplaceable testing ground, one we need in order to develop a framework effectively.